sk1080/nvidia-kvm-patcher/README.md

 For some reason, at least on the test system, signtool in the Windows 7 WDK Pre-Dates The Timestamp (possible reverse timezone compensation???).
 To get around this, remove all instances of the SKSoftware Certificate using mmc (if you have ran the script before), pre-date your clock by 2 days, and execute gencert.ps1 using powershell.

-### Tested Host Platforms
+### Tested Working Host Platforms
-* libvirtd 2.3.0 running qemu 2.6.50 using OVMF UEFI bios
+* libvirtd 2.3.0 running qemu 2.6.50 using OVMF UEFI
 * xen 4.7 using bios

 ### Tested Non-Working Host Platforms